 Determining When to Use Opiate and Benzodiazepine Reversal Agents

-Your patient has been receiving morphine via patient-controlled analgesic (PCA) pump since yesterday due to severe pain following back surgery.
+Your patient has been receiving morphine via a patient-controlled analgesia (PCA) pump since yesterday due to severe pain following back surgery.
 When you checked her one hour ago, she seemed a little sleepy but roused easily when you called her name.
 You enter the room 45 minutes later and find her very sleepy and difficult to rouse.
 Her respiratory rate is six.
-Besides following hospital procedure for PCA medication administration, what reversal agent might you expect the physician to order?
+Besides following hospital procedures for PCA medication administration, what reversal agent might you expect the physician to order?
 Is it naloxone (Narcan) or flumazenil (Romazicon)?